Car Interior Protection

 The air conditioning/interior fan also has an air filter.
 This is known as the cabin filter.
 Its job is to filter the air that blows on passengers when the car’s A/C and fan system is in use.
 Having a clean cabin filter is important because you’ll be breathing in that air unless you only have the windows open.

 Cabin filters can become clogged/blocked with debris and decrease your car’s air system performance.
-Moreover, if cabin filters get mouldy, they can blow bacteria or bad smells in your car.
+Moreover, if cabin filters get mouldy, they can blow bacteria or bad smells into your car.
 Clean air is, of course, important when travelling with kids.

 Commonly, cabin filters are located behind a car’s glove box.
 Check online or in your car’s owner’s manual for the correct filter size and how to replace it or simply ask a professional.